www-mari/hadoop-mapreduce/README.md

 # hadoop-mapreduce
-Big Data project: Do viral tweets about bitcoin influence its price?
+Big Data project: Do viral tweets about bitcoin have the potential to influence its price?